srdnlen/srdnlenctf-2023_public/foren_Urban Odyssey/writeup.md

 a1pr f3perg! j0aq3e1at u0j 1 p4a q3pelcg 1g
 ```
 For the first time, the server's response differs, offering an encrypted message.
 When you attempt to decrypt this message using the ROT13 algorithm, you'll uncover the text "n1ce s3cret! w0nd3r1ng h0w 1 c4n d3crypt 1t."
 This suggests that the secret is encrypted with some algorithm.
-After using base64 decryption, the content of the secret is revealed:
+After using base64 decoding, the content of the secret is revealed:

 ```
 lat:19.06076194200696, Long:72.85644979004708